manideepami/documentation/community/showcase.html.md

 - [Florian's Blog](http://blog.boulay.eu) - [source](https://github.com/fboulay/website) - French: Technical blog on Java and technologies around the JVM
 - [Game-Icons](http://game-icons.net) - Heaps of free SVG icons
 welcome to my online portfolio
+- [GreyCampus](http://www.greycampus.com/css-training-instructor-led) - This website also teaches you how to develop and publish Web pages using Hypertext Markup Language (HTML).
+It also helps you to design your own content sections using box properties.
 - [HTML UI](http://htmlui.com/index.html) - Website all about frontend development
 - [Imaginatr](http://www.imaginatr.com) - Imaginatr is a creative independent studio focused on the development of mobile applications and innovative software
 - [Jose Quesada](http://josequesada.com) - [source](https://github.com/quesada/josequesada.docpad) - Homepage of Jose Quesada, a specialist with e-commerce database marketing